JohannesMP/U-EAT-Events-Redux/README.md

    - The propertydrawer also now has two dropdowns, one first for the category, and then for the event itself.
 3. The `EventData` types moved to `EventSystem/Core/EventData.cs`

-For more information see **How event strings now work** section below.
+For more information see the [How event strings now work](#how-event-strings-now-work) section below.

 ### 3. Functions without arguments